SimpleLegal/react-fetch-flow/README.md

 ### Introduction

-React applications that asynchronusly fetch data from a server and then render that data have common problems with not so obvious solutions:
+React applications that asynchronusly fetch data from a server have common problems with not so obvious solutions:

 1. Where do I put asynchronus data fetching in my react component? (or should it go in redux)